yaelbassal/Needles-And-Cones/NeedlesAndConesTiers.md

 * no one else should be able to edit this page except for me.

 As an administrator, I want to be able to"

--have validated data to ensure reliability
+* have validated data to ensure reliability

-* i.e. each customer that creates an account should only be able to do so once with a single email address.
+- i.e. each customer that creates an account should only be able to do so once with a single email address.

-  -have full rights to make backend requests to add, edit, and remove products.
+* have full rights to make backend requests to add, edit, and remove products.

-* No one else should have access.
+- No one else should have access.

 * view user information.

-  * No one else should have access.
+- No one else should have access.

 As an engineer, I want to: